rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 Each endurance cycle consists of 20 minutes of operation followed by a 4-minute pause.
 During the pause, the actuator completes 20 full movements.
 Three consecutive cycles form one cycle block, representing approximately one hour of total operation.

-For profiles that involve heating in the standard endurance program, the bowl is typically filled with 1.5 litres at the start of each block to compensate for evaporation and spillage through the lid opening, yielding about 1.0 litre working volume.
+For profiles that involve heating in the standard endurance programme, the bowl is typically filled with 1.5 litres at the start of each block to compensate for evaporation and spillage through the lid opening, yielding about 1.0 litre working volume.
 In this thesis, heating and evaporation are not modelled, and all tests are conducted with 1.0 litre of water.
 This structured repetition of load, rest, and actuation creates a controlled and repeatable simulation of household use, allowing consistent evaluation of long-term durability.

 === Water Evaporation and Energy Considerations